-Bank fraud: ED attaches Rs 18-cr assets of Gujarat firm
+Bank fraud: ED attaches over Rs 56-cr assets of Ahmedabad company

 New Delhi: An Ahmedabad-based company's assets worth over Rs 56 crore have been attached in connection with a bank fraud and money laundering case, the Enforcement Directorate (ED) said on Saturday.

 ALSO READ:Kartarpur Live: PM to release special coin on birth anniversary of Guru Nanak

 The agency issued a provisional order for attachment of 37 immovable properties of Sai Infosystems I (SIS) Ltd and others under the Prevention of Money Laundering Act (PMLA).